Please donate this Christmas to help us get closer to a cure.

 For more information or to make your donation over the phone, please call us on 01908 867200 and we’ll be happy to help.

-Professor Oliver Hanemann leads multiple teams at the UK’s leading specialist research centre for low-grade brain tumours.
-The Plymouth Centre has developed a ‘fast-track’ process for screening new potentially therapeutic drugs using human brain tumour cell cultures.
+Professor Oliver Hanemann leads multiple teams at the UK’s leading research centre for low-grade brain tumours.
+Low-grade brain tumours make up approximately 68% of all brain tumours diagnosed in the UK.

 We are always humbled and touched by the messages of love, determination, hope and inspiration we receive at this time of year and are proud to display them as a symbol of strength and resilience against this devastating disease.